\\\ Winter Dog Care

-Back home, engage more with your pet to keep them active and alert to compensate for less walking and introduce some new toys to stop them getting bored.
+Back home, more engagement with your pet to keep them active is essential, keeping them alert to compensate for less walking and introducing some new toys to stop them from getting bored.

 Most dogs can wear dog jackets or jumpers during colder weather, with the exception of dogs suited to winter climates such as St Bernard and the Alaskan malamutes who do not need any coat for additional warmth.

-Dog jackets or coats, as they are referred to, are generally made from robust machine washable fabrics, fleece lined and are brilliant for helping to retain some body heat for your pet whilst out dog-walking.
-They can get some serious use preventing your dog from getting extremely muddy and wet, also beneficial when it snows helping to prevent ice from attaching to long haired pets which can lead to frost bite and hypothermia.
-There are many designs to choose including water proof full body styles.
+Dog jackets or coats, as they are referred to, are generally made from robust machine washable fabrics, fleece-lined, and are brilliant for helping to retain some body heat for your pet whilst out dog-walking.
+They can get some serious use preventing your dog from getting extremely muddy and wet, also beneficial when it snows helping to prevent ice from attaching to long-haired pets which can lead to frostbite and hypothermia.
+There are many designs to choose including waterproof full-body styles.
 Make sure you order the right size for your breed.

 Some jackets are made with reflective trims which are ideal for darker weather walking helping your dog be seen by motorists whilst out walking on paths and country roads, along with you wearing reflective clothing and carrying or wearing torches.

-Experience teaches you to always have a selection available winter time, two as a minimum, allowing a rota to be worn whilst the other may need washing and drying.
+Experience teaches you to always have at least two coats available in wintertime, allowing a rota to be worn whilst the other may need washing and drying.

 Blankets are ideal to pop over your dog on cold days to keep them snug.
 There’s plenty to choose from, again made from robust machine washable fabrics in soft fleece fabrics.